michael-slx/weewx-weatherlink-live/readme.md

 ## Getting started

-_Working Weewx installation is assumed_
+_Working WeeWX 4 installation using Python 3.8 is assumed_

-1. **Download release archive** or clone repository with Git
+1. **Download release package** or clone repository with Git
 2. **Install extension** using `wee_extension` utility
 3. **Set `host` and `mapping`** options
 4. Configure WeeWX to **use this driver (`user.weatherlink_live`)**